-Integrated Learning Institute (ILI) serves students with a variety of learning problems from two California locations: Palm Desert in the Coachella Valley desert and Arroyo Grande on the central coast.
+Integrated Learning Institute (ILI) serves students with a variety of learning problems from two California locations: Palm Desert in the Coachella Valley desert.

 We began this work in the Coachella Valley in 1990 as The Discovery Center.